-How can trauma affect me in the moment, and long term?
+How can trauma affect me in the moment and in the long term?

 The effects of trauma can vary dramatically.
 Different people can experience very different effects from the same traumatic event, so there’s no single answer to how trauma might impact you.